anileates/NFT-Marketplace/README.md

 ### On this platform, users can:
 - Create NFTs & Collections
+- Earn commissions from the sales of NFTs they create
 - Search for all on-chain NFTs
 - See other users' profiles, NFTs & collections
 - Buy and sell NFTs